DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: PERFORMANCE EVALUATION

 \subsubsection{Dynamic P/D Instance-Scheduling Performance Comparison}

-DOPD significantly outperforms Dynamo's built-in load-based and SLA-aware scheduling strategies under complex and highly variable inference workloads.
+To test the performance of DOPD and other dynamic instance-scheduling methods, DOPD significantly outperforms Dynamo's built-in load-based and SLA-aware scheduling strategies under complex and highly variable inference workloads.
 We combine the workload of the BurstGPT dataset with the request content of the ShareGPT dataset to generate a simulated LLM inference workload.
 According to the timestamps in the BurstGPT trace, we replay requests to three service deployments.
-Here, \text{DYN-LOAD} and \text{DYN-SLA} denote Dynamo systems with dynamic scaling enabled using the load-based and SLA-aware schedulers, respectively.
-All three systems (DOPD, \text{DYN-LOAD}, \text{DYN-SLA}) are initially configured with one P-instance ($TP = 1$) and one D-instance ($TP = 2$) running the Llama-70B-FP8 model.
-Figure~\ref{fig:dynamic_comp_num_gpu} shows the number of requests versus time (sampled every $0.1s$), while the other curves plot the total number of GPUs provisioned over time under each scheduling strategy.
+All three systems (DOPD, \text{DYN-LOAD}, \text{DYN-SLA}) are initially configured with one P-instance ($TP = 1$) and one D-instance ($TP = 2$) running the LLaMa-3.3-70B-FP8 model.
+Figure~\ref{fig:dynamic_comp_num_gpu} shows the number of requests versus time (sampled every $0.1$s), while the other curves plot the total number of GPUs provisioned over time under each scheduling strategy.
 Although \text{DYN-SLA} and \text{DYN-LOAD} adjust resource allocation in response to load changes, their scaling amplitudes and timeliness are insufficient.
 In contrast, DOPD's GPU count closely tracks the RPS curve.
 It scales out rapidly during traffic spikes and scales in promptly when load subsides.
 Figure~\ref{fig:dynamic_comp} presents the results.
-From the four plots it is clear that DOPD's end-to-end latency, TTFT, TPOT, and goodput all outperform the other baselines.
-As a result, DOPD achieves excellent SLOs attainment (99.4\%), whereas \text{DYN-SLA} and \text{DYN-LOAD} incur worse SLO attainment ($87.3\%$ and $80.8\%$ respectively).
-These results demonstrate that DOPD can promptly and judiciously scale P-instances and D-instances in response to sudden load fluctuations, substantially increasing the SLO attainment.
+From the four plots it is clear that DOPD's end-to-end (E2E) latency, TTFT, TPOT, and goodput all outperform the other baselines.
+As a result, DOPD achieves excellent SLO attainment (99.4\%), whereas \text{DYN-SLA} and \text{DYN-LOAD} incur worse SLO attainment ($87.3\%$ and $80.8\%$ respectively).
+These results demonstrate that DOPD can judiciously scale P-instances and D-instances in response to load fluctuations, substantially increasing the SLO attainment.

-\textbf{Discussion}.
-DOPD's architecture introduces a dynamic, efficient approach to PD-Disaggregation and demonstrates substantial improvements in goodput and latency under variable workloads.
-A key advantage of the design is its scalability.
-The system adjusts the P-instances and D-instances based on real-time load forecasts and the analytically derived optimal P/D ratio.
-This design ensures that independently scaling P-instances or D-instances does not inherently create imbalance, since the PD Manager proactively recomputes the ratio to maintain producer–consumer equilibrium.
-Moreover, because the scheduling algorithms incur very low overhead and the system achieves strong decoupling between instances, DOPD can intelligently and efficiently adjust instance allocations even in very large-scale cluster environments.